Government invites bids for 500 million pounds of business funds

 Britain's 21 billion pound credit easing scheme, launched last year, has come under fire by critics who argue it has had little discernible impact on the economy, which has slipped back into recession.

-The Conservative-led coalition government is facing calls to take bolder steps to secure a recovery, especially given the ongoing turmoil in the nearby euro zone, but chancellor George Osborne has stuck firmly to his austerity plan so far.
+The Conservative-led coalition government is facing calls to take bolder steps to secure a recovery, especially given the ongoing turmoil in the nearby euro zone, but finance minister George Osborne has stuck firmly to his austerity plan so far.

 Fund managers will be asked to bid for the rights to manage 400 million pounds in investments which will be used to lend to businesses with an annual turnover of less than 500 million pounds.